Fabiola Beracasa Beckman: Philanthropy

-Beracasa Beckman is an Education Ambassador for More Than Me, an all-girls school in Liberia which supports vulnerable and at risk children.
+She is a board member of the Art Production Fund, and an adviser for the New York Academy of Arts.
 She is a member of Friends of Finn, an organization which spreads awareness about puppy mills.

 Snap-X, which stands for spay, neuter, adopt, and protect, is a Petfinder Foundation charity which Beracasa Beckman operates and founded.

+Beracasa Beckman works with the International Rescue Committee.
+In 2017, she organized a fundraising event for the global humanitarian aid organization with Dolce & Gabbana.
+In 2018, she was named Fashion 4 Development’s Goodwill Ambassador.